ttu/dotnet-fake-json-server/README.md

 #### Collections and items

-Fake JSON Server is made for prototyping, so by default it supports only resources in a collection.
+Fake JSON Server is designed for prototyping, so by default it supports only resources in a collection.

 If the JSON-file has a single item on a root level, then the route from that property is handled like a single item.